Current Weather

 Weather Briefing

-VFRHazrat Sultan International Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 4,600 feet and 10 miles or greater visibility.
+VFRHazrat Sultan International Airport is currently reporting visual flight rules (VFR) conditions with clear skies.

 Wind Analysis